ActiveCommerce/training/src/ActiveCommerce.Training.ProductUrl/README.md

 registering with Unity, and adding the corresponding "Display Product Modes" item in Sitecore.

 # Create your ProductUrlProcessor
-1. Creat a new class which subclasses `Sitecore.Ecommerce.Catalogs.ProductUrlProcessor`.
+1. Create a new class which subclasses `Sitecore.Ecommerce.Catalogs.ProductUrlProcessor`.
 2. Implement the 2 required abstract methods `GetProductUrl` and `ResolveProductItem`.
 See [`ActiveCommerce.Training.ProductUrl.NameAndVariantProductUrlProcessor`](./NameAndVariantProductUrlProcessor.cs).
 These methods are responsible for mapping to/from a product url and Sitecore item.
 3. Register your processor (`NameAndVariantProductUrlProcessor`) in Unity by creating an implementation of `ITypeRegistration`.